Police search school in Hamburg on report armed youth may have entered | Law-Order

 Police search school in Hamburg on report armed youth may have entered

+The country's worst school shooting was in April 2002, when a gunman killed 17 people, including himself, at a high school in the eastern city of Erfurt.

-Police searched a school in the German city of Hamburg as an armed youth may have entered the building, police said on Twitter.
+Police searched a school in the northern German city of Hamburg on Tuesday as an armed youth may have entered the building, they said on Twitter.

-It is still unclear if the armed person entered the school in Hamburg's Jenfeld district or was only passing by, the police said.
-A spokesperson for the police said the search was still ongoing and that no gunshots have been heard or reported so far.
+Police said it was not clear whether the armed person had entered the school in Hamburg's Jenfeld district or was only passing by.
+A spokesperson for the police said the search was still ongoing, with special units, and that no gunshots had been heard or reported so far.
+More than 1,300 students attend the Otto-Hahn-School, a secondary all-day school, according to its website.

+Police asked parents, worried about their children, to wait at a parking lot close to the school as long as the school area was sealed off.
+Germany has strict laws which require gun-holders to fulfil criteria on age and weapons expertise to obtain a firearms license.

+In 2009, a 17-year-old killed 15 people in the southern town of Winnenden near Stuttgart in a shooting spree that started at his former school.
+The country's worst school shooting was in April 2002, when a gunman killed 17 people, including himself, at a high school in the eastern city of Erfurt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)